With over 800 million monthly active users, Instagram is one of the biggest and most popular social media platforms in the world.

 2. Post Beautiful, High-Quality Images

 Instagram is all about images.
 If your pictures don’t stack up against everyone else’s you will struggle to find success.
 You don’t need to go and get an expensive camera though.
 Here are some tips for how you can take high-quality photos with nothing more than your cell phone camera.

 If your photos aren’t exactly up to professional standards all is not lost.
-Tap the edit option after uploading your photos to apply filters, adjust the brightness and contrast or crop it to better fit the 612px x 612px standard post size.
-With a little work you can turn a flat, bland image into a vibrant and beautiful photo.
+Tap the edit option after uploading your photos to apply filters, adjust the brightness and contrast, or crop the photo to better fit the 1080px x 1080px standard post size.
+With a little work you can turn a flat, bland image into a vibrant and beautiful “Insta-worthy” image.